talleyhoe/google-image-scraper/README.md

 # google-image-scraper

+## This project is currently broken
+Google changed their design, which killed the current functionality of this scraper.
+I have a lot going on right now and don't have time to fix this.
+I will try to return in June 2024 to create a patch, or an alternative solution utilizing the official google api.
+Sorry, thanks.

+**Project Description**
 A multithreaded Google Images scraper without Chromium.
 Only requires the python standard library, requests, and a few helper libraries.
 Aimed at being cross-platform, with a preference towards linux.